ECTS

 Presentation

-The Master's degree in Criminal Law and the Enforcement of Sentences offers reinforced training in a rapidly expanding branch of criminal law, at the center of ever-changing legislative and jurisprudential developments and characterized by the development of numerous highly technical and sometimes recent litigation cases: judicial litigation with the creation in 2004 of new jurisdictions for the application of sentences, administrative litigation with the increase in appeals against decisions of the prison administration, litigation of the European Court of Human Rights relating to conditions of detention in prisons, constitutional litigation with the development of the QPC...
+The Master 2 in Criminal Sanctions and Sentence Enforcement offers advanced training in a rapidly expanding branch of criminal law, at the heart of constantly evolving legislation and case law, characterized by the development of numerous highly technical and sometimes recent disputes: judicial litigation with the creation in 2004 of new courts for the enforcement of sentences, administrative litigation with the increase in appeals against decisions by the prison administration, litigation before the European Court of Human Rights relating to conditions of detention in prisons, constitutional litigation with the development of QPCs (priority preliminary rulings on constitutionality), etc.

 Objectives

-Acquire solid knowledge of criminal law and the execution of sentences, mastery of complementary legal and non-legal disciplines, handling of legal files, autonomy in work
+Acquire solid knowledge of criminal law and the enforcement of sentences, mastery of complementary legal and non-legal disciplines, handling of legal cases, autonomy in work

 Know-how and skills

-This training is multidisciplinary, both theoretical and practical, since it offers courses given by academics and practitioners (judges, staff of the Prison Administration, the Judicial Protection of Youth, lawyers, doctors, psychologists ...).
+This training program is multidisciplinary, both theoretical and practical, as it offers courses taught by academics and practitioners (magistrates, prison administration staff, youth protection services staff, lawyers, doctors, psychologists, etc.).

 Organization